HollyDraz/weekend-react-gallery/README.md

 [] The npm run client command will open up a new browser tab for you!

 ## Usage
+With this gallery my goal was to display some images that capture different parts of my life.
+After adding the images by sourcing them in anyone who visits the page is then able to toggle from the image to a short description by clicking the image.
+The user is also able to give kudos to an image by clicking the like button and increasing the counter for that image.

 ## Built With